splunk/observability-workshop/content/en/rum/2-showcase.md

 {{% /tab %}}
 {{< /tabs >}}

-{{% notice title="In case of a message about a VARIABLE being unset" color="warning" %}}
+{{% notice title="In case of a message about a VARIABLE being unset" style="warning" %}}
-Please undeploy the APM environment by running **kubectl delete -f deployment.yaml**

-Before exporting the variable as described in the guide and rerunning the deployment script above.
+Please undeploy the APM environment by running `kubectl delete -f deployment.yaml` before exporting the variable as described in the guide and rerunning the deployment script above.
 {{% /notice %}}

 ## 4. Using the Online Boutique to generate load on your system